Guess what? You can now use YouTube Music as a media player to play files stored on your Android phone. Learn how to do it.

 YouTube Music is a music streaming service which focuses on music discovery.
 Google is promoting this service at its best as an excellent replacement for Google Music Player.
 Still, it’s not ready yet as it lacks lots of features which an ideal media player must have.

-In case, you’re using the latest version of YouTube music app on your device, then you can use it to play music files stored locally.
+In case, you’re using the latest version of YouTube music app on your device, then you can also play music files stored locally.

-In case, you want to try this new feature of YouTube music, then here’s what you need to do:
+To try this new feature of YouTube music or use YouTube Music as a media player, then here’s what you need to do:

 Open the file manager on your smartphone.